Best Hybrids 2020: We bring you our best hybrids of 2020 - tried and tested as part of our biggest ever golf club equipment guide, Top Gear.

 Cobra King Speedzone hybrid review:

-Even though the Speedzone gave up 12 yards of carry against our longest hybrid, and 2.4% forgiveness (carry distance drop-off) over the most forgiving hyrbid, we still feel this is an excellent hybrid option for 2020.
+Even though the Cobra Speedzone hybrid gave up 12 yards of carry against our longest hybrid, and 2.4% forgiveness (carry distance drop-off) over the most forgiving hyrbid, we still feel this is an excellent hybrid option for 2020.

 Our test pro said the cute little head shape was everything club golfers need in a hybrid.
 Simple crown graphics create a cup shape behind the ball, which really inspires confidence.
 Face grooves stop short of going the whole way across the face (which focuses attention on the impact location) and we love the matt black crown.